 You are so welcome here

 Hi, this is me, Maura Casey.
 I’m glad you are here on my Substack home of Casey’s Catch!
-I grew up fishing in Lake Ontario, that vast freshwater sea, and I’ve always thought of opinion writing as casting a net for ideas, thus the name of this newsletter.
+As I grew up sailing and fishing on Lake Ontario, I’ve always thought of opinion writing as casting a net for ideas, thus the name of this newsletter.

 Why subscribe?

-I believe in not being boring.
-I search for what other journalists are not writing about and the overlooked angle on current events.
+I search for the overlooked angle on current events.
 I try to combine good reporting with a personal view.
 But I also like to write about universal topics: family and sunsets, snowstorms and the poetry and struggle imbedded in everyday life.

-I have had a little practice.
-I wrote opinions every week for four different newspapers for decades, during which time, heaven help me, I probably wrote 5,000 opinion editorials.
+I wrote opinions every week for four different newspapers for decades.
 I served on the editorial boards of The Lawrence (Mass.)
 Eagle Tribune, The Day (New London, Conn.) the Hartford (Conn.)
 Courant, and The New York Times.

 I don’t work at a newspaper anymore, but I am incapable of staying on the sidelines.
-And, God knows, there is a lot going on.
-So I write once a week to keep my head from exploding.
-And yes, it’s free.
+So I write once or twice a week to keep my head from exploding.

 So why pay for a subscription?